|

 and/or by activating the check box 'processed spec'.
 If the corresponding image, or data block, does not exist (e.g. there is

-in the 'select spectrum' area of the CytoSpec gui.
+in the 'select spectrum' area of the CytoSpec GUI.
 This will stepwise increase/decrease the y, or y-pixel coordinate of the

 spectrum to be displayed.